logins/logins.github.io/graphics/_posts/2020-06-26-DX12RootSignatureObject.md

 description="To check a practical usage of the root signature you can refer to my github repo FirstDX12Renderer by clicking here." link="https://github.com/logins/FirstDX12Renderer" %}

+Composition of the root signature will be described next.

 > Note: Reader here is assumed to have a general understanding of D3D12 graphics pipeline and resources.
 You can read [my article about the Pipeline State Object (PSO)]({% post_url 2020-04-12-DX12PipelineStateObject %}) and an article fully dedicated to shader resources will come later on.

 # Composition